Mental illness affects 26.2% of the population of the world's adult population in any given year.

 Schizophrenia is a chronic disease characterized by positive symptoms such as hallucinations, delusions, disorganized speech or behavior, or catatonic behavior and negative symptoms such as blunted affect, emotional withdrawal, lack of spontaneity, anhedonia, or impaired attention.
 Chronic illness is distinguished by cognitive impairment with loose associations or incoherence and the relative absence of a mood disorder.
 Patients may present to the emergency department for worsening psychosis, suicidal ideations, crisis, bizarre or violent behavior, or adverse medication events.
 Typical antipsychotic medications, such as haloperidol, effectively treat the positive symptoms, and newer atypical antipsychotic medications, such as aripiprazole, quetiapine, olanzapine, risperidone, ziprasidone, and clozapine, effectively treat positive and negative symptoms.
 The diagnosis of schizophreniform disorder is made when an individual experiences symptoms and demonstrates signs consistent with schizophrenia for less than 6 months.
 A brief psychotic disorder is a psychosis that lasts less than 4 weeks in response to a traumatic life experience, such as sexual assault, natural disaster, combat, or death of a loved one.
 Schizophrenia is treated with antipsychotic medications.

-Major depression is characterized by a persistent dysphoric mood or a pervasive loss of interest ...
+Major depression is characterized by a persistent ...